 What constitutes sexual assault?

-What is the maximum penalty for Sexual Assault?
+What is the maximum penalty for sexual assault?

-Crimes in the Sexual Offences Act 2003
+Offences under the Sexual Offences Act 2003

-What is the maximum penalty for Rape?
+What is the maximum penalty for rape?

 Assault by penetration

 Assault by penetration is a serious sexual assault under the 2003 Act.
 This means that it is an offence for anyone to penetrate the vagina or anus of another person without their consent.
 Penetration can take place by use of a part of the body, eg. fingers, or anything that is not a body part that is used for the purpose of penetration (with sexual intent).